Feds testing water at Texas park after man dies from brain-eating amoeba

-Federal officials are testing the water at a Texas water park after a man who visited the park later died from a “brain-eating amoeba,” known as Naegleria Fowleri.
+Federal officials are testing the water at a Texas water park after a man who visited the park later died from what appears to be a “brain-eating amoeba,” known as Naegleria Fowleri, health officials told the Associated Press.

 Fabrizio Stabile, 29, died on Sept.
-21st after becoming sickened by the rare brain infection once he returned from the Texas water park.
+21st after apparently becoming sickened by the rare brain infection once he returned from the Texas water park, according to local health officials and his obituary.

 The infection typically stems from polluted water entering the body through the nose, causing extensive brain damage, according to the Centers for Disease Control and Prevention (CDC).
 The deadly amoeba is also found in warm fresh water like lakes and rivers.